uriel1998/daywall/README.md

 directories will *not* be re-scanned for new images unless the directory is specified at run-time.

+If an image is not found within the appropriate range, `daywall` will increase the allowable brightness range automatically.

 ## 7. Tweaking

 If there is any error with analyzing the brightness, it will be recorded as "1".